Last Updated on February 8, 2023 by Matt

 - inflating the tire

-In that case, consider the second method, which is fixing the tire without removing it.
+In such cases, consider the second method, fixing the tire without removing it.

 The third method is taking your scooter to a mechanic.